rafaelofil/slide/README.md

 * [Final Considerations](#final-considerations)

 ## General Info
-Interactive slide made with JavaScript.
-It's possible navigation in slide of three ways,clicking on icon images, dragging the central images or by clicking the arrow buttons.
+<p>Interactive slide made with JavaScript.
+It's possible navigation in slide of three ways,clicking on icon images, dragging the central images or by clicking the arrow buttons.</p>
-The project could be reused in another front-end aplications, just need adjust the parameters.
+<p>The project could be reused in another front-end aplications, just need adjust the parameters.</p>

 ## Technologies
 Project is created with: